-We see a law of numbers in various nature areas.
-For example, we can see a division of seven from the animal kingdom.
+We see a law of numbers in nature as well.
+For example, we see a division in the animal kingdom into seven main sections or classifications.
 For an animal such as a dog, they are further classified as a vertebrata, then as a Mammalia, then of the order of Carnivore, the family of Canidae, the genus of dog and a species of retriever.